 Caring for an older adult can feel like a non-stop stress test.

-Reducing that stress protects you from burnout, serious health conditions, and early death.
+Reducing that stress protects you from burnout, severe health conditions, and early death.
 It also improves quality of life, something you definitely deserve.

-We explain what self talk is, the difference between positive and negative self talk, and 4 ways to use positive self talk to reduce stress.
+We explain what self-talk is, the difference between positive and negative self-talk, and four ways to use positive self-talk to reduce stress.

-- I should have known that dad has a UTI, how could I have been so blind?!
+- I should have known that Dad had a UTI How could I have been so blind?!

 Hearing positive, supportive statements in your head is a lot more pleasant and calming than a steady stream of negativity.

-To lower stress, work on reducing the amount and intensity of negative self talk while increasing positive self talk.
+To lower stress, reduce the frequency and intensity of negative self-talk while increasing positive self-talk.

 Using a strong word can make an experience seem more intense.